 While four of these mattresses feature memory foam, the AmazonBasics and Zinus seem to perform the best with motion isolation.
 I placed a glass of water on both mattresses and then tried to disturb the other side.
 This had very little effect on the water.

 Also, I lay down on all five mattresses and asked Marten to move around on the other side.
 I felt fewer of his movements while lying on the AmazonBasics and Zinus.
+See our best mattresses for couples for some other options.

 Edge Support Differences